 Members diagnosed with End Stage Renal Disease (ESRD) may require additional vitamin/mineral supplements not usually covered by the pharmacy program.
-In order to accommodate these members, the prescriber must contact the prior authorization vendor (Rational Drug Therapy Program (RDTP)) by fax, phone or mail in order to confirm the ESRD diagnosis.
+In order to accommodate these members, a letter signed and dated by the treating physician is required to verify the diagnosis of ESRD and must include the date dialysis began.